-For first experiments we tried to improve the output by LaTeXML, since LaTeXML performs best in our tests and it was able to generate content MathML.
-Moreover, with the newly developed semantic macros, we are able to optimize MathML in a pre-processing step by enhance the input LaTeX expression.
-In consequence, we do not need to develop complex post-processing algorithms to manipulate content MathML.
+For our first experiments we tried to improve the output by IATEXML, since IATEXML performs best in our tests and it was able to generate content MathML.
+Moreover, with the newly developed semantic macros, we are able to optimize MathML in a pre-processing step by enhancing the input IATEX expression.
+Consequently, we do not need to develop complex post-processing algorithms to manipulate content MathML.

-As part of this study, we created a custom style sheet that fixes the following problems: (1) use of the power symbols for superscript characters unless Einstein notation was discovered, (2) interpretation of subscript indices as parameters, unless they are in text mode.
-For text mode, the ensemble of main symbol and subscript will be regarded as an identifier.
-(3) Symbols that are considered as a 'function' are applied to the following identifier, rather than being multiplied with the identifier.
+As part of this study, we created a custom style sheet that fixes the following problems: (1) use of the power symbols for superscript characters unless Einstein notation was discovered, (2) interpretation of subscript indices as parameters, unless they are in text mode; for text mode, the ensemble of main symbol and subscript will be regarded as an identifier, (3) symbols that are considered as a 'function' are applied to the following identifier, rather than being multiplied with the identifier.

-First experiments using the refinement techniques have proven to be very effective.
-We haven chosen a small set of 10 functions for performing the refinements and to show the potential of the techniques.
-Of those 10 cases, with simple regular expression matching, our MLP approach found 4 cases, where the highest ranked identifier-definiens pair was 'function' for at least one identifier in the formula.
-In these 4 cases, the distances of the content trees decreased to zero with all previously explained refinements enabled.
+First experiments using these refinement techniques have proven to be very effective.
+We have chosen a small set of tem functions for performing the refinements and to show the potential of the techniques.
+Of those 10 cases, with simple regular expression matching, our MLP approach found four cases, where the highest ranked identifier-definiens pair was 'function' for at least one identifier in the formula.
+In these four cases, the distances of the content trees decreased to zero with all previously explained refinements enabled.